Poltergeist (website)

-Poltergeist (also Polter.pl, old rpg.net.pl) is one of the most prominent Polish web portals dedicated to speculative fiction.
+Poltergeist (also Polter.pl, formerly rpg.net.pl) is the largest of the Polish web portals dedicated to speculative fiction.
 It has sub-editions about literature, cinema, comics, RPG games, boardgames, wargames, card games, video games and conventions.
-Polter.pl is also a blogging platform, and contains an extensive web forum.
+Polter.pl is also a blogging platform, and contains a large web forum.

 The owner and publisher of Polter.pl is InteliMedia.

 History

-Polter.pl began its existence as an online magazine in 2000.
-A few months into its existence and after its first issue, Polter.pl turned into a web portal.
-Since 2004 the publisher of the web portal is Przemysław Prekurat.
-In 2009 the site changed its look, and in 2011 a payable service called Polter plus was introduced, which offered improved ease of use of the portal and the opportunity to win awards in cyclic lotteries.
+Polter.pl was founded as a print magazine in 2000.
+After the first issue, it was transformed into an online portal.
+Major changes to the website's appearance were made in 2001, 2006, 2009, and 2013.

-Awards and mentions
+Recognition

 Polter.pl got a few awards and mentions during its existence: